DevKrishnasai/mytodosss/README.md

 # Todo Application

 This is a Todo application built using Next.js and PostgreSQL database.
 It allows users to create, manage, and organize their tasks efficiently.
-The application is hosted on the cloud, providing users with accessibility from anywhere.
+The application is hosted on the cloud(Vercel), providing users with accessibility from anywhere.

 ## Features